Free Home Repair Assistance for Low-Income & Disabled

 HVAC Repair

-Free HVAC replacement system grants could help low-income families fix malfunctioning furnaces, air conditioning, and water heater equipment.
+Energy-efficient HVAC replacement programs could help low-income families fix malfunctioning furnaces, air conditioners, and water heaters.

 • WAP: could fix or upgrade older HVAC units to improve energy efficiency or address health and safety issues (heat in winter)